r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 * **New SEO Analyzer** — Rank Math's built-in SEO analysis will give you SEO recommendations that you'd normally spend hundreds of dollars to get.

 * **[Elementor SEO](https://rankmath.com/blog/elementor-seo/)** - Deep integration with the Elementor Page builder.
-Now, you don't need to go back and forth between tabs to configure your page's SEO.
-Everything related to SEO can be configured in the visual editor.
+Now, you don’t need to go back and forth between tabs to configure your page’s SEO.
+Everything related to SEO for Elementor can be configured in the visual editor.

-* **Optimize 5 Keywords At Once** — You can optimize your post for up to 5 different keywords with Rank Math.
+* **Optimize UNLIMITED Keywords At Once** — You can optimize your post for up to 5 different keywords by default with the Rank Math plugin and can use a filter to optimize for unlimited keywords.

 * **1-Click Import From Yoast** — With a single click of your mouse, Rank Math can import all your settings from Yoast SEO to itself.
 The transfer is instant, and you don't lose any SERP rankings as a result.